holochain/hc-utils/crates/hc-utils/README.md

 ### get

-    Get element for a list of links passed using the HDK::borrow functions
+    Get record for a list of links passed using the HDK::borrow functions

 ## Macros: